OliveiraDS-hub/ChimeraTE/README.md

 - [RSEM](https://github.com/deweylab/RSEM)
 - [Trinity](https://github.com/trinityrnaseq/trinityrnaseq)

-### ChimeraTE
-ChimeraTE is a pipeline to detect chimeric transcripts derived from genes and transposable elements (TEs).
-It has two usage modes: (mode1): It's able to detect chimeric transcripts based upon exons and TE copies positions in the genome sequence; (mode2): It's able to detect chimeric transcripts regardless the genomic position, allowing the detection of chimeras from TEs that are not present in the referece genome, but with less sensivity.

 #### Prepare your data!
 In order to run ChimeraTE correctly, it's required a few specific patterns to the files: